anthony-hamm/wdio-cucumber-framework/README.md

+## Hint:
-## Hint: To run it easy and fast just download the repo + docker and run `./docker.sh` in the root directory xD
+To run it easy and fast just download the repo + docker and run `./docker.sh` in the root directory xD Use http://localhost:4444/grid/console to see the current grid status while running.

 ### Installation